-William Reynolds is a partner in Nixon Peabody’s Commercial Litigation practice, based in our Albany office.
+William Reynolds is a partner in Nixon Peabody’s Complex Commercial Disputes practice, based in our Albany office.
 He is an experienced trial attorney who represents clients from a wide array of industries in complex litigation.
 Bill has also successfully represented major governmental agencies and authorities in litigation both in New York State and Massachusetts, where he served for four years as an assistant attorney general.

 I focus my practice on complex civil litigation in both federal and state trial and appellate courts.
 I have successfully represented Fortune 50 corporations in complex commercial disputes and litigation.
 I have handled numerous complex matters involving intellectual property, health care, life sciences, antitrust, bankruptcy and appellate matters.
 For example, I have recently represented a major medical device company in complex federal litigation in multiple jurisdictions.
 I also have represented a major health care institution in an antitrust class action.
 I also draw upon my experience as a former Massachusetts assistant attorney general to work on behalf of governmental entities and parties in resolving their disputes.

 Commercial litigation will continue to become even more complex with the growth of electronic discovery, elaborate motion practice, extensive expert evidence and disputes that cross multiple jurisdictions.
 Clients in the future will have a great need for litigators who can synthesize large amounts of evidence and information to pick the best and most effective arguments.
 These skills will enable clients to obtain successful, cost-effective results.

 Law360 | September 18, 2018